 Feedback is generally most effective when it is delivered when the event or issue is fresh in both parties’ memory.

-Take the time to prepare for feedback and use facts, examples, and statistic to prove your references to particularly on the positive side or issues on the negative side.
+Take the time to prepare for feedback and use facts, examples, and statistics to prove your references to particularly on the positive side or issues on the negative side.

 Ditch the “Sandwich Approach”